simonhaenisch/md-to-pdf/readme.md

 ## Update

-If you already cloned this repository before, you can simply do a `git pull` to pull the latest changes in from the master branch.
+If you installed via npm, run `npm i -g md-to-pdf@latest` in your CLI.
+If you cloned this repository instead, you can simply do a `git pull` to get the latest changes from the master branch.
 Unless there have been changes to packages, you don't need to re-install the package (because NPM 5+ uses symlinks, at least on Unix systems).
+There is a post-merge hook that should run the install for you automatically.

 ## Usage

 ```
-$ md-to-pdf [options] <path/to/file.md> [path/to/output.pdf]
+$ md-to-pdf [options] [path/to/file.md] [path/to/output.pdf]

 Options: